OmiShrestha/py-tac-toe/README.md

 # py-Tac-Toe Game

 This is a graphical Tic-Tac-Toe game implemented in Python using the `tkinter` library.
-It offers an interactive and fun way to play the classic game, either against an AI or with another player.
+It offers an interactive way to play the game, either against an AI.

 ## Features